Discrimination against asexual people: Social discrimination

 Asexual people may be socially discriminated against due to beliefs of heterosexuality being the default sexuality, or the belief that asexual people are just gay or lesbian people in denial of their "real" identity.
-Some asexual people have even been known to experience gay bashing due to their asexuality being misperceived as homosexuality.
-Asexuality has also been used as a tool in anti-blackness to "de-sexualise" some black people through racist stereotypes, such as in the mammy archetype in the United States.
+Some have argued that asexuality has also been used as a tool in anti-Blackness to "de-sexualise" some Black people through racist stereotypes, such as in the mammy archetype in the United States.

+A study of 11 women of colour found that the majority of participants were rejected in social groups due to both their race and asexuality.

 Two studies found that asexual people are more dehumanised than heterosexuals, homosexuals, and bisexuals, often being compared to animals or robots due to their sexuality.

-Having emerged more recently as an identity, asexual people often have less legal protection than gay, lesbian, and bisexual people, although in New York, the Sexual Orientation Non-Discrimination Act categorises asexuals as a protected class.
+Having emerged more recently as an identity, asexual people often have less legal protection than gay, lesbian, and bisexual people.
+They may be pressured into engaging in sexual activity or into going to a doctor to have their asexuality "fixed".
 Asexuals have also been known to have been subjected to corrective rape.
-They may be pressured into engaging in sexual activity, and into going to a doctor to have their asexuality "fixed".
-A 2015 survey found that 43.5 per cent of the almost 8000 asexual people polled had encountered sexual violence, despite the misconception that asexual people never encounter or are involved in sexual situations and are therefore unable to be sexually assaulted.
+A 2015 survey found that 43.5% of the almost 8000 asexual people polled had encountered sexual violence, despite the misconception that asexual people never encounter or are involved in sexual situations and are therefore unable to be sexually assaulted.

 Some, such as the sociologist Mark Carrigan, believe that discrimination against asexual people has more to do with marginalisation than the typical hatred associated with other forms of sexuality-based discrimination such as homophobia, and that much discrimination against asexual people results from a lack of understanding and awareness of asexuality.

 A study of 248 asexual college students shows that some asexual people do not identify with the LGBT umbrella.
 There is also controversy over the inclusion of asexuality in the LGBT and queer umbrellas for a variety of reasons, including the belief that asexuals do not experience oppression akin to homophobia and transphobia, and the belief that asexuality is not a sexual orientation.
 Sherronda J. Brown of Wear Your Voice stated that some people who oppose the inclusion of asexual people in the LGBT community have been known to argue that asexuals are not discriminated against at all, and that asexual people experience straight privilege.
 Brown criticised this view as erasing the asexual identity on the assumption that asexual people are fraudulent infiltrators of the LGBT community, and because it assumes that everyone is straight unless proven otherwise.

 A study of 148 undergraduates at a Canadian university found evidence to suggest that negative attitudes towards asexuals were higher than that of homosexuals and bisexuals.
 The study also showed that participants were less likely to rent to asexuals than their heterosexual counterparts.
 However, they were more likely to rent to asexuals than bisexuals.
 In addition, the study found a positive correlation between right-wing authoritarian identification and negative attitudes towards asexuality.